JunjieChen12/CS362TEAM8/README.md

 ### Goal
 Our goal is to reduce the friction between "listing a task" and "doing a task."
 We aim to help students and professionals who struggle with time management by providing a system that answers the question, "What should I do right now?" based on data rather than intuition.

+### How To Run
+* Clone the repo: git clone <REPO_URL>
+* Create venv: python -m venv venv or python3 -m venv venv for mac
+* Install: pip install -r requirements.txt
+* Run: python app.py or python3 app.py for mac
+* Copy and Paste the URL from the termial into google